This post may contain affiliate links. Please read our disclosure policy.

 These roll are not only an enriched potato roll but they are a BRIOCHE like these brioche hamburger buns!
 That’s right, an epic amount of butter is worked into the dough to finish.
 They are basically everything you love about decadent mashed potatoes in bread form.

-I brushed them with plain melted butter but you could use brown butter or throw in some herbs like rosemary and sage while melted to add even more flavor.
+I brushed them with plain melted butter but you could use brown butter, black garlic butter, or throw in some herbs like rosemary and sage while melted to add even more flavor.
 Pair these with my quick vegetable casserole recipe and your side dish game will be on point!

 Keys To Potato Dinner Roll Success: